micmejia/bible-dump/NKJV/Genesis/Gen 30.md

 And Jacob's anger was aroused against Rachel, and he said, "_Am_ I in the place of God, who has withheld from you the fruit of the womb?"

 ###### 3
-So she said, "Here is my maid Bilhah; go in to her, and she will bear _a child_ on my knees, that I also may [^a]have children by her."
+So she said, "Here is my maid Bilhah; go in to her, and she will bear _a child_ on my knees, that I also may have children by her."

 ###### 4
 Then she gave him Bilhah her maid as wife, and Jacob went in to her.